 You could use a store bought Italian dressing instead of the simple homemade Caprese pasta salad dressing recipe I provided.
 However, I think you’d be losing out on flavor big time.
 You can’t replace the presence of a good virgin olive oil and store bought dressing usually use cheap quality oils.

 Cellentani Vs Cavatappi Vs Corksrew Pasta: Same pasta by different names depending on the brand.
 Cavatappi is literally Italian for corkscrew.

 You are going to love the slightly acidic sour notes from the tomatoes with the rich creamy notes from the fresh mozzarella while the herbaceous basil shines through.
 A really good quality virgin oil is the perfect lingering note in your palate.
 Yum!

+This Caprese pasta salad is perfect for picnics, potlucks, or as a refreshing side dish for any meal.
+Enjoy!
 Have you tried incorporating Meatless Mondays into your weekly meal plan?
 What are some of your favorite meatless pasta dishes?